Dear Steinbrecher-GmbH.de website user,

 The subject of data protection is personal data.
-In accordance with Article 4(1) of the GDPR, “personal data” refers to any information relating to an identified or identifiable natural person (data subject).
-This includes information such as names, postal address, email address or telephone number, but can also include usage data such as an IP address.
+In accordance with Article 4(1) of the GDPR, “personal data” refers to any information relating to an identified or identifiable natural person.
+This includes information such as a name, postal address, email address or telephone number, and can also include usage data such as an IP address.

 3. Scope and purpose of data collection and data storage

-In the following section, we will clarify the scope of data collection, data storage and data usage (in the following section, we will use the term “data processing” in accordance with the definition provided in Article 4(2) of the GDPR) and we will explain the purpose of data processing in the context of the website.
+In the following section, we will clarify the scope of data collection, data storage and data usage (hereinafter “data processing” in accordance with the definition provided in Article 4(2) of the GDPR) and we will explain the purpose of data processing in the context of the website.

 4. Personal data

 In principle, this website can be used without sharing any personal data.
-The IP address is an exception.
-We need this for a short period (please read section 4.3 for an explanation).
+The IP address is an exception, however, as we need this for a short period (for further information, please see section 4.3).

 If you would like to contact us using the contact form or via email, you may need to provide personal data so that we can respond to you.